Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data

 In Table 1, we present the different models fitted to the data.
 The spatiotemporal baseline model assumes exponential kernels for both spatial and temporal lags.
 For the spatial kernel scale parameter we used a Gamma prior of the form $\mathcal G(a,b)$ where $a=1, b=9$ with the shape-scale parametrization $E(\xi_1) = 9$ placing mass on spatial scales consistent with AOD influence extending to 20 km.
 For the temporal kernel scale we used a weakly informative inverse-Gamma prior $\xi_2\sim\text{IG}(a_0,b_0)$.

-Building on the baseline model, the functional mean model augments the intercept by a temporally varying mean function $\beta_0(t)$ represented with B-spline basis functions $f_k(t)$ \cite{wood_generalized_2017}.
+Building on the baseline model, the functional mean model augments the intercept by a temporally varying mean function $\beta_0(t)$ represented with B-spline basis functions $f_k(t)$ \citep{wood_generalized_2017}.
 We used $K=10$ equally spaced knots to capture bi-weekly trends, and retained the same priors as in the baseline model.

 In the remaining models we included a varying coefficient for wildfire smoke.
 Let $I(\mathbf s ,t)$ indicate a smoke plume event (1 = satellite-derived wildfire smoke plume intersected a PM$_{2.5}$ monitor $Y(\mathbf s ,t)$ at location $s$ on day $t$, 0 = otherwise).
-We incorporated this indicator to the models: (1) at the mean level where $\beta_0(\mathbf s,t) = \sum_k b_{jk} f_k(t)+I(\mathbf s, t)$, (2) as a varying coefficient where the effect of the weighted predictor of AOD varied by plume status $\beta_1(\mathbf s,t)=\beta_{10}+\beta_{11}I(\mathbf s,t)$, and (3) by fixing $\xi_2$ at the posterior median from the functional mean model and allowing the spatial scale to depend on smoke plume status.
+We incorporated this indicator to the models: (1) at the mean level where $\beta_0(\mathbf s,t) = \sum_k b_{0k} f_k(t)+\gamma I(\mathbf s, t)$ assuming a normal prior for $\gamma$, (2) as a varying coefficient where the effect of the weighted predictor of AOD varied by plume status $\beta_1(\mathbf s,t)=\beta_{10}+\beta_{11}I(\mathbf s,t)$.
+We fix $\xi_2$ at the posterior median from the functional mean model and allowing the effect of the kernel-averaged AOD to depend on smoke plume status.
 This was motivated by \cite{zhang_inconsistent_2004}, who showed that range and scale parameters in covariance functions are not consistently estimable and require stabilization.